LylaWatts-Library/Muzan-Discord-Nuker/README.md

 ## 💁‍♀️ How to use

 - Install Python requirements `pip3 install -r requirements.txt`
-- Start the server for development `python3 main.py`
+- Run the script `python3 main.py`